 By using a higher payment standard at interim reexaminations, this activity lessens the rent burden for some MTW families and thereby increases their housing choices by helping maintain their unit's affordability.
 This activity was also intended to reduce administrative costs by reducing staff time required to process family moves into a less expensive unit.
-SCCHA last raised its payment standards on January 1, 2017 and they have remained at that level since that time.
+SCCHA last raised its payment standards on November 1, 2018 and they have remained at that level since that time.
 The increase in payment standard benefited MTW families whose approved gross rents exceed the maximum subsidy payment standards for their units, allowing them to maintain their unit's affordability.
 As a result, those families did not have to move into a less expensive unit.

-SCCHA last utilized this activity in FY2017 as a result of an increase in payment standards on January 1, 2017.
-SCCHA did not increase payment standards in FY2018.
+SCCHA last utilized this activity in FY2019 as a result of an increase in payment standards on November 1, 2018.

-In FY2018, there were 1,958 MTW families who had an increased payment standard applied at an interim reexamination.
-Of those families who had an increased payment standard, 949 had a rent burden (defined as paying more than 32% of their income towards the rent) prior to SCCHA raising the payment standards.
-The number of families with rent burden decreased to 123 after the application of the increases in the payment standards.
+In FY2019, there were 3,321 MTW families who had an increased payment standard applied at an interim reexamination.
+Of those families who had an increased payment standard, 1,514 had a rent burden (defined as paying more than 32% of their income towards the rent) prior to SCCHA raising the payment standards.
+The number of families with rent burden decreased to 204 after the application of the increases in the payment standards.

-In addition, 5 families who had an increased payment standard moved from their unit, of which 3 had a rent burden when they moved.
+In addition, 7 families who had an increased payment standard moved from their unit, of which 4 had a rent burden when they moved.
 By using the higher payment standard, SCCHA was able to decrease the number of families paying more than 32% of their income towards the rent which may have contributed to the decrease in the number of families who moved with rent burden.

-SCCHA spent 7 labor hours with a total cost of \$190 processing move outs for the 3 families who had a rent burden when they moved.
-SCCHA also realized cost savings of at least \$37,783 and time savings of 1,386 labor hours in not processing moves for all the families who benefitted from this activity.
+SCCHA spent 9 labor hours with a total cost of \$276 processing move-outs for the 4 families who had a rent burden when they moved.
+SCCHA also realized cost savings of at least \$104,151 and time savings of 3,322 labor hours in not processing moves for all the families who benefitted from this activity.
+SCCHA anticipated this activity would reduce the number of rent burdened families moving from their unit by 20 percent.
 The lack of affordable and suitable housing units in the area served as a discouragement for families move despite the increases in the payment standards.
 The number of families with rent burden who moved has significantly dropped since this activity's implementation.
-The Housing Authority attributes the increase in average HAP for families having interim reexaminations in FY2018 to the higher payment standards and to rising rental prices.

 ACTIVITY 2010-3: APPLYING CURRENT PAYMENT STANDARDS AT INTERIM REEXAMINATIONS Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$37,973 \$30,368 \$190 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-1,393 1,114 7 Yes
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$104,427 \$83,548 \$276 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+3,331 2,665 9 Yes

-There were no changes to the activity's metrics, baselines or benchmarks during FY2018.
+There were no changes to the activity's metrics, baselines or benchmarks during FY2019.